Guide to ACA employer penalties

 4980H(b) penalty

-If an ALE offers MEC coverage to at least 95% of its employees but doesn’t offer at least one of those full-time employees adequate or affordable coverage, it must pay a penalty.
-The IRS typically assesses this penalty for each full-time employee not offered adequate or affordable coverage who also received a premium tax credit.
+If an ALE offers MEC coverage to at least 95% of its employees but doesn't offer at least one of those full-time employees adequate or affordable coverage, it must pay a penalty.
+The IRS typically assesses this penalty for each full-time employee who was offered unaffordable or inadequate coverage and also received a premium tax credit.

-Adequate coverage refers to minimum value, while affordable coverage relates to the affordability threshold.
+Adequate coverage refers to the minimum value, while affordable coverage relates to the affordability threshold.

-The amount an ALE must pay varies.
-Organizations must pay either the monthly penalty multiplied by the total number of full-time employees who received tax credits or the amount of the 4980H(a) penalty, whichever is less.
-This is because if the 4980H(a) penalty is a smaller amount for an ALE, they could’ve avoided a larger penalty by not offering any health coverage to their employees.
+The amount an ALE must pay for the Part B penalty varies.
+Organizations must pay either the monthly penalty multiplied by the total number of full-time employees who received tax credits or the amount of the 4980H(a) penalty (if that penalty is greater than $1), whichever is less.
+This is because if the 4980H(a) penalty is lower for an ALE, they could've avoided a larger penalty by not offering any health coverage to their employees.

 If an ALE's total penalty is less than the 4980H(a) penalty, they must pay the following per employee with premium tax credits: